-Produces 99 lbs of ice every day, making it an excellent choice for businesses.
+Produces 99 pounds of ice every day, making it an excellent choice for businesses.
 Requires no complicated tools or equipment to install.
-Self-cleaning mechanism only takes 20 minutes.
-All controls are clearly labelled on the LED screen.
+The self-cleaning mechanism only takes 20 minutes.
+All controls are clearly labeled on the LED screen.

 Does not freeze the ice once it comes out, so users will have to pick it up straight away.

 Under-counter ice maker can produce ice in only 11 minutes.
 The auto-cleaning feature takes the fuss out of maintenance.
 Customizable ice thickness and timed ice-making functions.
 Can produce 99 pounds of ice in a day and store up to 33 pounds at a time.

 This machine is loud when producing ice and when the ice drops.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Taking a sip from an ice-cold beverage is refreshing and satisfying.
 Whether it’s sweet tea, soda, or a mixed drink, one ingredient stays constant: ice.
 Time is of the essence, though, when it comes to the cooling agent of our favorite beverages.
 It takes time to drive to the store for a bag of ice or wait for tap water to freeze in little ice trays.

 Thanks to commercial ice makers, the wait for an ice-cold drink is no more.
 These efficient appliances are for genuine beverage aficionados who refuse to compromise on beverage temperature.
 They’re also gaining traction as one of the hottest home appliances due to their affordability and convenience.
 Commercial ice makers make ice quickly, with some churning out the first cubes in about 10 minutes.
 We reviewed some of the coolest ones on the market today to help you get the cubes you deserve.